• HOME

 Anatomic Relationships, 1995-2004

-The Anatomic Relationships paintings are a series of diptychs, triptychs and polyptychs.
-Each painting depicts a specific isolated, dissected human body part from a medical book in painstaking detail and in an oversized fashion on canvas with acrylic paint.
+The Anatomic Relationships (Wave 4) are multi-paneled interactive paintings.
+Upon opening of the painting’s doors, each center panel depicts a specific isolated, dissected human body part from a medical book in painstaking detail and in an oversized fashion.
 The words in the paintings create a dialogue between the individual panels as well as between the panels and the viewer.
 Literally speaking, the subcutaneous parts are out in the open, but in a deeper sense its cultural and social taboos, like death and sexuality, are being uncovered.

 Lub Dub, 2004